Cptmeme/ESP-Matter-Daikin-S21/README.md

 Replace `<PORT>` with your serial port (`/dev/cu.usbserial-XXXX` on macOS, `/dev/ttyUSB0` on Linux, `COM3` on Windows).

 > ⚠️ **Disconnect mains power at the breaker before opening the indoor unit.** The S21 port itself is logic-level and isolated from mains, but everything around it inside the cabinet is not.
-If you're not comfortable working inside an AC indoor unit, have a qualified HVAC technician install the interface board for you and just plug into the S21 connector once it's accessible.
+If you're not comfortable working inside an AC indoor unit, have a qualified technician install the cable for you and just plug into the S21 connector once it's accessible.

 ### 4. Verify the firmware is running